sufyandaredevil/PTA_ASM/notes.md

 CPU ARCHITECTURE: IA-32
 MEMORY MODEL: FLAT

+For a quick primer of using syscall in ASM check [this](./HelloWorld.asm) out

 ### Fundamental Data Types:
 - Byte - 8 bits
 - Word - 16 bits